 - a.
 Students are responsible for appropriate behavior. - b.
 Food and drink are to be consumed only in the lunchroom.
-(Exceptions for special occasions).
+(Exceptions for special occasions). - c.

-- c.
 The library is open to student use only during designated times or with a teacher's permission. - d.
 Sit appropriately. - e.
 No running is allowed in the building. - f.
 Correct behavior is expected in the halls.
 No horseplay. - g.
 Nothing may be displayed on the outside of lockers.
 The locker belongs to the school and is loaned to you: it is not your private property.
 You may decorate inside the door of your locker if you wish.
 Do keep your locker neat; it is easier to find your books and materials when needed. - h.
-Romantic physical contact is not permitted in school. - i.
+Physical contact, of any kind, is not permitted in school. - i.
 Swearing or other inappropriate language will not be tolerated. - j.
-Passing through the kitchen between and during classes without permission is not allowed.
-Students are to use hallway passages to go from one side of the building to the other. - k.
-Students should not interrupt classes in progress.
+Students should not rummage through cabinets in the kitchen or use the refrigerator without permission. - k.
+Students should not interrupt classes in progress. - I. Students must have a pass in order to leave the classroom.